dhaboav/dhaboav.github.io/README.md

 3. Customize data in `src/data`

 -   Update `experience.js` to add or modify your experience entries
+-   Update `languages.js` to add or modify text content for all sections and languages
 -   Update `projects.js` to add or modify projects
 -   Update `techStack.js` to add or modify your tech stack